-I have discovered a wonderful, supportive community of writers on Twitter and I started sharing my writing on DeviantArt, which had previously been a photography-only, or at least a photography-mostly, place for me.
+I have discovered a wonderful, supportive community of writers on Twitter.
 I fell in love with a surreal, vibrant version of nature photography that I’ve been sharing on Instagram, and I’ve been connecting with a passionate community there of visual artists in love with the natural world.
 But.
 BUT.
 I didn’t feel like any of that was enough and I kept arriving at the same (mistaken) conclusion as to why I was lacking fulfilment – I wasn’t being useful enough, I wasn’t proving my worth, I wasn’t doing enough for other people.
 I’d like to take this opportunity to call bullshit on myself here.
 Seriously.
 BULLSHIT.

 I believed no-one would want to read my books or look at my photos if they weren’t also learning something from me, if I wasn’t also proving my value through useful output, so because I’m passionate about creative living, I decided that obviously what I needed to be doing was writing about that on my blog, somehow providing a service in a space where there was absolutely no requirement for me to provide a service, figuring out how it could be A Thing I Could Do beyond all the ways in which I was already doing it just by being me in the creative spaces I inhabit.